Marsh Loop Trail

 The hike begins at a kiosk in the southwest corner of the parking area.
-Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
-Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
+Just ahead, you'll notice a triple-black-square-on-yellow blaze on a tree, which marks the start of the Vista Spur Trail.
+Follow the black-square-on-yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.

 On the other side of the bridge, the trail turns sharply right and follows the cascading stream.
 Soon, it begins to climb on stone steps, passing an attractive waterfall along the way.
 This beautiful trail section was built in 2017-18 by an AmeriCorps trail crew of the New York-New Jersey Trail Conference.
 After passing more cascades and pools in the stream on the right, the Vista Loop Trail levels off, curves to the right, and reaches a junction with the wide park road leading to the MacMillan Reservoir.